backgroundapps/dirf/README.md

 ```

 ### Sintax
-If you know yaml your know basically everithing.
+If you know yaml you already know basically everything.